MatrixManAtYrService/HelloWorld-sqlite/dependency.md

 ## [Installation in Windows](http://www.boost.org/doc/libs/1_60_0/more/getting_started/windows.html)

+### The c++ api

+The following steps will build the sqlite3 library and put it somwehere CMakeLists.txt is expecting it.

 1. Have visual studio installed (be sure to select "Visual C++", it's not a default option)
 2. Open a VS Developer Command prompt (mine was called "Developer Command Prompt for VS2015")
 3. navigate to ./Geo/include/sqlite3 and run the following command:

+    mkdir ..\..\lib
     cl sqlite3.c -link -dll -out:..\..\lib\sqlite3.dll
+    lib /out:../../lib/sqlite3.lib sqlite3.obj

-This will build the sqlite3 dll and place it in lib/
+This will build sqlite3 and place it in `lib/` which is where CMake expects it

+### sqlite3 itself

+The following steps will build the sqlite3 library and put it somwehere CMakeLists.txt is expecting it.